KeithIMyers/WOFS/README.md

 Thats It, your new WOFS is ready for use at /mnt/WOFS-storage

 Note : I am not responsible for your files, only move files into the WOFS-storage that you have a backup of.
-Clearly this whole project is a joke so I dont thing I actually need to say not to use this but I know someone will try it.
+Clearly this whole project is a joke so I dont think I actually need to say not to use this but I know someone will try it.